kahlil/esnow/README.md

      --entryFile, -e  Path to the entry file (required).
          --watch, -w  Watch and compile your files with watchify.
           --prod, -p  Production mode (minifies the code).
---outputFileName, -f  Name of the output file defaults to "app.js".
+--outputFileName, -f  Name of the output file defaults to `--entryFile`.
 ```

 ## Todo